-Having Supreme Court only in Delhi is injustice, says Madras HC judge in farewell speech
+Having Supreme Court only in Delhi is an injustice, says Madras HC judge in farewell speech

 Judge N Kirubakaran, who retired Friday, had given several landmark verdicts, including making helmets mandatory for riding two-wheelers.